 Once you’ve booked initial meetings or appointments with prospects, you need to track their place in your pipeline.

-Client relationship management (CRM) software gives you the ability to track your clients through their entire relationships with your company.
+Client relationship management (CRM) software gives you the ability to track your clients through their entire relationship with your company.
 That means you and your employees will know where in the sales or client process each customer is and how to address and manage conversations with them.

 The best CRM tools should sync with your scheduling tools so new clients’ data are always tracked throughout their experience with you.